 Publications

-The Intraseasonal North Atlantic Oscillation as a Quasi-Semiannual Propagating Disturbance
+The Subseasonal North Atlantic Oscillation is a Quasi-Semiannual, Propagating Disturbance

 Published:

-The North Atlantic Oscillation (NAO) is a well-studied mode of regional climate variability over the Northern Atlantic ocean typically associated with fluctuations in sea-level pressure, storm tracks, and the North Atlantic jet.
-These fluctuations are classically understood to be a kind of see-sawing between one climatic phase, corresponding to a more poleward North Atlantic jet, and the other, a more equatorward North Atlantic jet, making the NAO a regionalized annular mode.
-However, recent work has shown that annular modes are…
+The North Atlantic Oscillation (NAO) is a well-studied mode of regional climate variability, associated with fluctuations in sea-level pressure (SLP), storm tracks, and the North Atlantic jet.
+These fluctuations have been perceived as a seesawing between two climatic phases, one corresponding to a more poleward jet and the other to a more equatorward.
+However, recent work has shown that zonal wind anomalies also propagate poleward at interseasonal timescales.
+Using reanalysis data, this work demonstrates for the first time that the…

 Download PDF